nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/lib.md

 }
 ```

 Before moving on to the `client` and `service` code, one more function is needed.
 This allows for both binaries to parse empty incoming messages that they might receive.
-This is necessary as incoming SURBs as well as requests for more SURBs contain empty data fields for the moment.
+This is necessary as incoming SURBs as well as requests for more SURBs contain empty data fields.

 ```rust
 pub async fn wait_for_non_empty_message(